-After an unexpected illness left me sick & helpless for nearly two months, I am finally sharing What Being Sick Taught Me About Being Healthy and how my experience has led to my wholehearted belief in the power of integrative & functional medicine.
+After an unexpected illness left me sick & helpless for nearly two months, I am finally sharing my story about how my IUD almost killed me, what really happens to the 1%, and how my experience has led to my belief in the power of integrative & functional medicine.

 Picture Perfect Health